5 common MgO board problems and how to avoid them

 Solutions and Better Practices

-• Choose MGO boards with low or zero chloride content, especially for interior applications.
+• Choose MgO boards with low or zero chloride content

 • Use corrosion-resistant fasteners such as stainless steel or galvanized screws.